 - Mitchell CA, McMillan B & Hagan T (2016) Mental health help-seeking behaviours in young adults.
 British Journal of General Practice, 67(654), 8-9.
 View this article in WRRO

-- McMillan B, Abdelgalil R, Madhurvata P, Easton K & Mitchell C (2016) Reducing the risk of type 2 diabetes mellitus in primary care after gestational diabetes.
-British Journal of General Practice, 66, 631-632.
+- McMillan B, Abdelgalil R, Madhurvata P, Easton K & Mitchell C (2016) Reducing the risk of type 2 diabetes mellitus in primary care after gestational diabetes: a role for mobile technology to improve current care.
+British Journal of General Practice, 66(653), 631-632.
 View this article in WRRO

 - Mitchell CA, Pitt A, Hulin J, Lawson R, Ashby F, Appelqvist I & Delaney B (2016) Respiratory health screening for opiate misusers in a specialist community clinic: a mixed-methods pilot study, with integrated staff and service user feedback..
 BMJ Open, 6(10).
 View this article in WRRO

 - Lehane D, Vedio A, Gregory A & Mitchell C (2016) Migrant Health.
 British Journal of General Practice, 66(649), 405-405.
 View this article in WRRO

 - McMillan B, Hickey E, Patel M & Mitchell C (2016) Quality assessment of a sample of mobile app-based health behavior change interventions using a tool based on the National Institute of Health and Care Excellence behavior change guidance.
 Patient Education and Counseling, 99(3), 429-435.
 View this article in WRRO